Programs & Goals

 Affordable Housing

 City Council members will serve as board members of the PFC, which will create more accountability and transparency.
-Because the City can negotiate development fees, revenues available to the PFC can provide funding for additional affordable housing.
+Because the City can negotiate development fees, revenues available to the PFC can provide funding for additional affordable housing initiatives.

 Those Experiencing Homelessness